krishna2344/capitalone-ops-pipeline/README.md

 <img src="izanamee-logo.png" width="400" alt="izanamee" />

-Izanamee is a set of virtual machines based on a similar family used internally at Capital One for layered Java development environments.
+Project "Izanamee" (internal working title, external branding tbd) is a set of virtual machines based on a similar family used internally at Capital One for layered Java development environments.
 We are contributing these  to the Open Source community and to help facilitate a quick-start, level playing field for hack-a-thons.